Tests That Help Evaluate the Traits of Your Breast Cancer

 Magnetic resonance imaging (MRI)

 An MRI uses strong magnets and radio waves to produce pictures that are cross-sectional “slices” of your body from many different angles.
-Because of its sensitivity in finding breast abnormalities, an MRI is sometimes used to help decide whether just the lump should be taken out with a lumpectomy or if the whole breast should be removed with a mastectomy.
+Because of its sensitivity in finding breast abnormalities, an MRI is sometimes used to help decide whether just the tumor should be taken out with a lumpectomy or if the whole breast should be removed with a mastectomy.

 Computed tomography (CT)

 During a CT scan (also called a CAT scan), X-rays scan the entire chest in about 15 to 25 seconds.
 These X-rays are 100 times more sensitive than those of a typical X-ray.
 When you have breast cancer, these pictures help your doctor see where the cancer is located in your breast and whether it has spread to your lymph nodes, liver, or other organs.
 It can also be used to help guide the needle during a biopsy.
 To have the test, you lie still on a table as it gradually slides through the center of the CT scanner.
 Then the scanner rotates around you, directing a continuous beam of X-rays at your chest.
 A computer uses the data from the X-rays to create many pictures of your chest, which can be used together to create a three-dimensional picture.
 A CT scan is painless.
 You may be asked to hold your breath one or more times during the scan.
-In some cases, you will be asked to drink a contrast medium four to six hours before the scan.
+In some cases, if the scan includes your abdomen, you will be asked to drink a contrast medium 4 to 6 hours before the scan.
 You may be asked not to eat anything during the time between drinking the contrast and having the scan.

 Positron emission tomography (PET)